 - Add in bowl of dry ingredients, mixing on low until combined.
-Dough should be moist and thick, but not sticky.
+Fold in chocolate chips.
+Dough should be somewhat moist and thick, but not too sticky.
 You should be able to form a ball with your hands.

-- Using tablespoon, scoop dough into round shape.
-Roll cookie dough between hands until shaped, then place on baking sheet.
+- Using medium cookie scoop (about 1.5 tablespoons) scoop dough into round shape.
+Roll cookie dough between hands until shaped, then place on baking sheet about 2″ apart.
 Add chocolate chunks to top of cookie dough if desired.
-Gently flatten with palm of hand.
-Evenly space cookies about two inches apart.
-Bake for 6-8 minutes.
-Careful not to over-bake or cookies will dry out.
-I let mine bake for 7 minutes.
+Gently flatten cookie with palm of hand so it’s about 3/4″ thick.

-Store cookies in airtight container at room temperature, or feel free to keep in fridge.
-They taste great cold too!
+Store cookies in airtight container at room temperature, enjoy within 5-7 days.